rvallely/nc-news/README.md

 . add the functionality to sign up new users
 . allow users to be able to post articles on any topic
 . have a top users feature from a most commented on or upvoted article of the day
 . have a way for users to report content that violated basic safeguarding rules
+. hash passwords on the database

 ## Technology